EricChristopherDee/Networking_Notes/README.md

 • It takes 44 packets at minimum to resolve an IP with DNS using TCP.

-• UDP requires at least 8 packets.
+• UDP requires at least 8 packets to resolve an IP.